gi-no/blog_mean_stack/article3.en.md

 Creating answer field
 ==============================
-Now, though we are building QA service, we can only ask quetions and no one can answer it.
+Now, though we are building QA service, we can only ask questions and no one can answer it.
 So, let's enable to create, display answers.

 ![](http://cdn-ak.f.st-hatena.com/images/fotolife/p/paiza/20150731/20150731152706.png)

 #### Editing server-side DB model

 Edit QuestionSchema to store answers.
-MongoDB can store JSON object including arrays into a document(corresponding a record in RDB).
+MongoDB can store JSON object including arrays into a document (corresponding a record in RDB).

 server/api/question/question.model.js